pogzyb/certificate.stream/README.md

 # certificate.stream
 <b>TLS certificate transparency monitoring for everybody.</b>

-Set up a Log Sink (Kinesis Firehose, Kafka, ...), Run the certificate.stream container(s), and Start consuming certificates.
+Set up a Log Sink (Firehose, Kafka, ...), Run the certificate.stream container(s), and Start consuming certificates.

 ![overview](./docs/certificatedotstream.png)

 ## Premise

-`certificate.stream`'s mission is to provide an easy-to-use, open-source means of implementing domain monitoring.
+certificate.stream's mission is to provide an easy-to-use, open-source certificate transparency log monitoring tool to help you and your organization combat phishing and typosquatting.

 > "In 2021, the total number of phishing and counterfeit pages detected increased 1.5x over 2020 to a total of more than 10.5 million — and it continues to grow..." — [Security Boulevard](https://securityboulevard.com/2022/03/what-is-domain-monitoring-and-why-you-need-it/)